zmalone/chef-web-docs/source/errors-and-problems/partials/_synchronize_clock.md

 FATAL: Net::HTTPServerException: 401 "Unauthorized"
 ```

 it means that your system clock has drifted from the actual time by more than 15 minutes.
-This can be fixed by syncing your clock with an NTP server.
+This can be fixed by synchronizing your clock with an NTP server.